Ajaykumarjogani/Instahyre_Job_Analytics_2/README.md

 ### 💻Data Preprocessing and Model Building

-The data preprocessing and model building phase focus on refining the raw data and creating a clustering model for analysis.
+- The data preprocessing and model building phase focus on refining the raw data and creating a clustering model for analysis.

 ### 💻Data Cleaning
-In this phase, we performed comprehensive data cleaning and preprocessing using Python libraries.
-This step is essential for handling missing values, outliers, and ensuring data consistency.
-The cleaning process improved the quality of the data for subsequent analysis.
+- Conducted thorough data cleaning and preprocessing using Python libraries to enhance data quality and prepare it for further analysis.
+- Addressed issues such as missing values and outliers, ensuring data integrity and accuracy throughout the dataset.
+- Implemented measures to maintain data consistency, a crucial step in ensuring reliable and meaningful analytical results.

 ### 💻K-means Clustering Model
-We used Scikit-learn to build a K-means clustering model.
-This model categorizes companies based on their LinkedIn followers and employee count, allowing us to understand different company classes.
-The K-means model helped us gain insights into the job market and classify companies effectively.All these work's code can be found in **[`Processing`](Processing)** folder's  **[`Data Preprocessing and Clustering.ipynb`](Processing/Data%20Preprocessing%20and%20Clustering.ipynb)** file which took **[`New Updated Csv.csv`](Processing/New%20Updated%20CSV.csv)** as input Dataframe and Generated **[`Processed_file.csv`](Processing/Processed_file.csv)** with details of Job Class and Changes made in Data Cleaning.
+- Utilized Scikit-learn to construct a K-means clustering model, enabling the categorization of companies based on their LinkedIn followers and employee count, facilitating a comprehensive understanding of distinct company classes.
+- The K-means model played a pivotal role in extracting valuable insights from the job market data, and efficiently classifying companies based on their relevant attributes.
+- All code related to these processes is available in the **[`Processing`](Processing)** folder's **[`Data Preprocessing and Clustering.ipynb`](Processing/Data%20Preprocessing%20and%20Clustering.ipynb)** file.
+This notebook utilized the **[`New Updated Csv.csv`](Processing/New%20Updated%20CSV.csv)** as input dataframe, resulting in the generation of **[`Processed_file.csv`](Processing/Processed_file.csv)** which includes detailed information on Job Class and any alterations made during the data cleaning process.
 <br>

 ### 🕸️Website Development and Model Deployment